TritonDataCenter/manta/docs/user-guide/storage-reference.md

 the system ensures that *at least* two copies are placed in two different data centers, and then stripes the other copies across data centers.
-If any given datacenter is down at the time, you may have copies unbalanced with extra replicas in fewer data centers, but there will always be at least two data centers with your copy of data.
+If any given data center is down at the time, you may have copies unbalanced with extra replicas in fewer data centers, but there will always be at least two data centers with your copy of data.
 This allows you to still access your data in the event